pauljmello/Transformer-Attention-Bench/README.md

 ## Project Overview

 In this project, I investigate 11 different attention mechanisms and their ability in image classification on the CIFAR-10 dataset.
-This investigation collects metrics on efficiency, accuracy, and robustness to provide a simpe yet hollistic view of each attention mechanisms.
+This investigation collects metrics on efficiency, accuracy, and robustness to provide a simple yet hollistic view of each attention mechanisms.
 While these transformers are not particularly designed for the computer vision domain, nor is the data processed in a way that would help transformers, this approach does offer insights and particularly an excuse for me to implement each attention mechanism and learn to do so efficiently.